 - Training platform – for example, to provide support videos

-An Innovation Exchange event will be held on the morning of the 14th of July 2021 at which delegates will hear from people with learning disabilities, their families and support workers about their experience of becoming unwell – and what that was like for them.
+An Innovation Exchange event will be held on the 14th of July 2021 at 12pm - 1.30pm at which delegates will hear from people with learning disabilities, their families and support workers about their experience of becoming unwell – and what that was like for them.

 The event will provide examples of innovative approaches already in place and provide insights into digital technologies with the potential to support people to live the happier, healthier lives that the LeDeR report commits to delivering.

 Following the event, East Midlands AHSN will offer funding to support the real world evaluation of digital innovations.
 We will provide the opportunity for commissioners and/or providers of care to work with digital suppliers to test their products and services, providing the evidence of impact that will support spread and adoption to other care settings.